 Paired flops are bet significantly more often than unpaired flops.
 However, they tend to only be bet for small sizing.
 This is mostly due to our preflop equity advantage but reduced nut advantage from trips being in both player’s ranges.
 On paired boards, it’s also much harder to have a draw.
 This makes it very hard to continue and realize equity against a small bet.
 The higher the pair and the more disconnected the board is, the larger our advantage and betting frequency as the preflop aggressor will be.

-Flop Connectivity
+Flop Connectedness

-GTO Wizard classifies a flop as connected if it allows for the possibility of a flopped straight.
+We classify flops as connected if it allows for the possibility of a flopped straight.

-Disconnected
+• Disconnected

 Disconnected boards are the hardest for either player to connect with.
 This preserves IP’s preflop advantage better than other board types.
 This texture sees the frequent use of the 33% sizing, but the 130% sizing is common as well.

-OESD possible
+• OESD possible

-possible board (Open-Ended Straight Draw) is likely to change on later streets, so sizing up for additional fold equity and protection on the flop can be a good play.
+What classifies as a strong hand on an {{tooltip-title: OESD}}-possible board is likely to change on later streets, so sizing up for additional fold equity and protection on the flop can be a good play.
 This board texture sees the increased use of the 66% pot bet size, but decreased overall betting frequency due to our newfound polarity.

-Connected
+• Connected

 Connected boards are a unique case due to flopped straights often being in the BB’s range.
 In order to be respectful of this, we size down; Connected boards see the least amount of the 133% pot sizing.

-Flop Suits
+Flop Suitedness

 Suited flops follow a similar trend to connected flops.
 Rainbow flops, being the hardest for either player to connect with, are bet most frequently.
 Flush draw flops see a decrease in overall betting frequency but a slight increase in polarity.
-Finally, monotone boards see a DRASTIC decrease in betting frequency and sizing.
+Finally, monotone boards see a drastic decrease in betting frequency and sizing.

 Monotone Boards: An Overview